-Two types of outputs are available: "source select" and general purpose.
+Two types of outputs are available: "source select" and general purpose, or toggle.
 Only one source select signal can be active at a time.
 Selecting one will disable all others automatically.
 General purpose outputs toggle when their IR command is received.
-All output signals start low at power-on.
-To select the number of outputs that you would like to use as source selects, install a 47K resistor between the highest numbered SS/GP signal that you want to use, and the SRFB signal.
+All output signals start low at initial power-on.
+After that, their state is saved in EEPROM and will be restored automatically if power is removed and re-applied.
+To select the number of outputs that you would like to use as source selects, install a 20K resistor between the highest numbered SS/GP signal that you want to use and the SRFB signal.
 You should always connect a 470K resistor from SRFB to GND.
 Non-SS signals will be configured as GP types automatically.
-For instance, if you want three source selects, connect a 47K resistor between a SS/GP signal and SRFB.
-If you want all SS/GP signals as general purpose signals, do not connect any 47K resistors to SRFB, but install the 470K resistor to GND.
+For instance, if you want three source selects, connect a 20K resistor between SS/GP3 and SRFB.
+Only connect one 20K resistor between a SS/GP signal and SRFB.
+If you want all SS/GP signals as general purpose (toggle) signals, do not connect any 20K resistors to SRFB, but install the 470K resistor to GND.
 The resistors are sensed at power-up, and will not interfere with the other use of the SRFB signal.